-Anxiety: Evidence-Based Techniques That Help
+Anxiety: Research-Backed Techniques That Help

 Anxiety tells you that you're in danger when you're not.
 Your heart races.
 Your thoughts spiral.
 Your body tenses.
 These techniques work by interrupting that false alarm--calming your nervous system, grounding you in the present, and helping you see that most of what you're afraid of won't happen.